ravigithub19/ai-virtual-mouse/README.md

 # ai-virtual-mouse-controller
-Developed an AI-based system to control the mouse cursor using Python and OpenCV with real-time camera.
+Developed an AI-based system to control the mouse cursor using Python and OpenCV with the real-time camera.
 Fingertip location is mapped to RGB images to control the mouse cursor.